davidmintz/court-interpreters-office/docs/faq.md

 # faq

 *This is very much a work in progress.
-And the F in FAQ is something of a misnomer; any question that's been asked more than zero times is deemed frequent.*
+And the F in FAQ is something of a misnomer; any question that's been asked more than zero times is deemed frequent.
+The following are predominantly system-administration-oriented, as you can see.*

 ### How do I create a user account?

 It depends on what role the user is going to have.
 Users who are going to be requesting interpreters, as opposed to managing the administrative back end, have the role <em>submitter</em>.
-They create their own accounts by going to <span class="text-monospace">/user/register</span>, submitting the form, and responding to a confirmation email in standard fashion to activate their accounts.
+They create their own accounts by going to <span class="text-monospace">/user/register</span>, submitting the form, and following the link contained in an email verfication message to activate their accounts.
 (As noted in the [setup documentation](/documentation/setup.html#other-configuration), you can constrain the email  domains that are permitted via configuration.)

 The other roles are <em>administrator</em>, <em>manager</em>, and <em>staff</em>, in descending order of privilege.
 You create an initial <em>administrator</em> as part of the application setup by running <span class="text-monospace">bin/admin-cli setup:create-admin-user</span>.
 Then an <em>administrator</em> can create more users by using the application's user management, and each of those users in turn can create further users in the same fashion.
 Think of it like dharma transmission in Zen.

 ### What are the user’s most common daily activities?
+What features are used most often?

 Again, it depends on the role.
 The <em>submitter</em>s will spend the overwhelming majority of their time doing CRUD operations with
 Request entities -- in English, creating, viewing, updating and cancelling their requests for interpreters.